supratim2401/supratim2401/README.md

 ###

-<p align="left">Here you will find:<br>✨ New skills/technologies I will be learning in my data analyst journey<br>💼 End-to-end projects where I implement these skills/tools to solve business problems<br><br>Let's explore data, solve problems and learn something new each day! ⭐️</p>
+<p align="left">Here you will find:<br>✨ New skills/technologies I will be learning in my data analyst journey<br>💼 End-to-end data analysis projects where I implement these skills/tools to solve business problems<br><br>Let's explore data, solve problems and learn something new each day! ⭐️</p>

 ###